pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 959 Good Time

+The world of mobile development is amazing, I write my first layouts, textViews and buttons, tomorrow I need focused on my work this day's will complicated with a lot of work.

 ##### Day 957-958 Start Learn a Little of Mobile Development

 ##### Day 956 Unique Messages Problem